 Heat can certainly drop blood sugar levels when there is insulin working in the system, especially with the added walking, so avoid injecting insulin into the legs!

 Insulin and other supplies must be kept cool.
 If exposed to extreme heat for too long, insulin will become ineffective.
-The heat can also alter the effectiveness of supplies such as test strips and BG meters.
+The heat can also alter the effectiveness of supplies such as test strips and blood glucose (BG) meters.

-When you sweat, pump and CGM sensor site adhesive can become less effective.
+When you sweat, pump and continuous glucose monitor (CGM) sensor site adhesive can become less effective.
 Bring extra supplies, and/or adhesive tape.

 Be sure to have a bottle of water with you at all times!
 Dehydration can cause a spike in blood sugar levels.